kalvir781/kalv/cv/index.md

 Co-founded [Arrival Education](https://find-and-update.company-information.service.gov.uk/company/05066442/officers), built software to analyze sales leads and indexing news data for sales lead opportunities.

 ### Obimesh Consulting 2007 - 2011
+SkillSwap - Online web service to allow innovators of London startup community to exchange services for free and barter exchanges.
+Allowing a marketer to perform work for a developer and the developer to get free marketing.
+Introducing a concept of tokens.

 [Twitterfeed](https://twitterfeed.com) - [making RSS feeds update Twitter in real-time](https://www.wired.com/story/wireds-guide-to-the-uk-twitterati/).
 Publishing 6m RSS feeds every 24 hours on a Ruby EventMachine driven stack over RabbitMQ.

-Cookmarkit - Bookmarking service for saving recipes for families to ensure they keep their family recipe books going.
+Cookmarkit.com - Bookmarking service for saving recipes for families to ensure they keep their family recipe books going.

 [The RSA](https://www.thersa.org) - Advisory on all future use of digital technology in Britain.